-6. That the decision of Council for approval of the official plan amendment and rezoning applications be considered null and void and new development applications be required unless an official plan amendment and zoning by-law is passed within 18 months of the Council decision.

-- Since the Public Meeting, revisions have been made to the application including the reduction in the number of apartment buildings from 4 to 3; proposed dedication of a City Park; and the inclusion of ground floor retail with offices above at the intersection of Hurontario Street and Elm Drive; - Staff are satisfied with the revisions and additional information provided and recommend approval of the development; and - An "H" Holding Symbol will be placed on the lands at the southwest corner of Elm Drive West and Hurontario Street in order to address the coordination of development with the abutting landowners at 3518 Hurontario Street and 3514 Hurontario Street.

-A public meeting was held by the Planning and Development Committee on June 2, 2014, at which time a Planning and Building Department Information Report (Appendix R-1) was presented and received for information.

-At the Public Meeting, the Planning and Development Committee passed Recommendation PDC-0041-2014 which was subsequently adopted by Council and is attached as Appendix R-2.

-The applicant has been working on the issues raised through the technical review and those raised at the public meeting last spring.
-On May 15, 2015, the applicant submitted a final revised development plan and supporting materials to the City for review.
-Changes include the following:

-• The proposed number of apartment buildings has been reduced from 4 to 3 buildings;
+Planning and Development Co nmittee - 3 - OZ13/022 W7 June 2, 2015 outlined in the Report dated June 2, 2015, from Commissioner of Planning and Building. n the 6.
+That the decision of Council for approval of the amendment and rezoning applications be constructed and new development applications be required official plan amendment and zoning by-law is months of the Council decision. idered null and juired unless an REPORT HIGHLIGHTS: Since the Public Meeting, revisions have been application including the reduction in the numb buildings from 4 to 3; proposed dedication of a the inclusion of ground floor retail with offices intersection of Hurontario Street and Elm Driv Staff are satisfied with the revisions and additi provided and recommend approval of the deve An "H" Holding Symbol will be placed on the southwest corner of Elm Drive West and Huro order to address the coordination of developme abutting landowners at 3518 Hurontario Street Hurontario Street. ber of apartment a City Park; and s above at the re; onal information clopment; and lands at the ontario Street in ent with the C E re A p a T t c C d public meeting was held by the Planning and Decommittee on June 2, 2014, at which time a Plann pepartment Information Report (Appendix R-1) veceived for information. t the Public Meeting, the Planning and Developmassed Recommendation PDC-0041-2014 which veceived by Council and is attached as Appendix Feature and those raised at the public meeting and those raised at the public meeting and those raised at the public meeting and the supporting materials to the thanges include the following: ning and Building was presented and ment Committee was subsequently R-2. ed through the eting last spring. revised City for review. • The proposed number of apartment buildir reduced from 4 to 3 buildings; ngs has been